Woolwich as a major cultural destination

 - an open-sided quadrangle courtyard for performance seating up to 600

-- ten rehearsal studios, which can also be used as informal performance spaces
+- five rehearsal studios, which can also be used as informal performance spaces

 - artists' studios and offices for resident companies

-- public facilities, including space for hire for community group and events.
+- a generous public facilities, including a cafe / bar and space for hire for community group and events.

 The site on the River Thames has long been identified as a key driver for the local economy and will provide a new foundation in the continued revival of Woolwich and the surrounding area.